+Mr. Quick

-Mr. Quick Dr. Phelps
+Dr. Phelps

-The study of Sociology seeks to acquaint the student with the social processes and social problems of mankind, the knowledge of which aids the student in adjusting to situations in society.
+The study of Sociology acquaints one with the social processes and social problems of mankind, the knowledge of which aids the student in adjusting to situations in society.

 Requirements for an Area of Concentration with Core in Sociology: At least twenty-four hours in this department plus enough hours from related fields to total at least forty-five hours.
 Prerequisites may be waived by consent of instructor.